Reda1337/SA-lab/phase-1-architectural-foundations/journal/week-01.md

 Actions spread.
 If you use an action inside a "normal" function then that function becomes an action.
 And if you call that function inside another function, that one becomes an action too.

-Ps: by "normal function" I mean calculation — we'll talk about it in the next point.
+Ps: by "normal function" I mean calculation, we'll talk about it in the next point.

 1.2 Calculations

 Calculations are computations from inputs to outputs.
-In other words, a function that has inputs and returns outputs — but the catch is it always returns the same output for the same inputs.
+In other words, a function that has inputs and returns outputs, but the catch is it always returns the same output for the same inputs.
 For example:

 ```js